Terminal Commands

 Installable Commands

-If you set PackageName, the command must be installed via apt install before use:
+If you set PackageName, the command must be installed via apt-get install before the player can use it:

 @RegisterCommand